zxj8806/KAN_Graph_Reconstruction/README.md

-This repository includes the source code of "**Heterophilous to Homophilous Graph Transformation Based on Deep Generative Framework**"
+This repository includes the source code of "**Restructuring Heterophilous Graphs for Enhanced GNN Performance: A Deep Generative Approach with Kolmogorov-Arnold Networks**"

 # Requirements